 The transfection method began as a research technique in the 1970’s when Vaheri and Pagano used DEAE-dextran, and Graham and Van der Eb used calcium phosphate for cell transfection experiments.
-These chemical-based methods were revolutionary at the time as they did not have to rely on viral based methods to introduce genetic material into cells.
+These chemical-based methods were revolutionary at the time as they did not have to rely on viral vectors to introduce genetic material into cells.
 Once PCR was discovered, this accelerated the development of applications to introduce different types of genetic material into cells.

 The modern era of cell transfection deals with introducing cargo such as plasmid DNA, mRNA, proteins, and small RNA (siRNA, microRNA, piRNA) into cultured cells in vitro and targeted tissue delivery in vivo.
 Experiments are designed and performed by testing the effect of these cargo molecules in cells.
-However, delivery efficiency depends on specific transfection reagent.
+However, delivery efficiency depends on the specific transfection reagent used.
 Transfection reagents are specifically designed, developed, and optimized for each type of cancer cell, difficult-to-transfect cell lines, sensitive cells (such as primary and stem cells, as well as hormone-dependent neuronal cells, primary keratinocytes and aortic endothelial cells), adherent and suspension culture (such as primary T-cells).

-The goal in any transfection experiment is high transfection efficiency, meaning good expression of the construct with minimal cytotoxicity.
-Achieving minimal stress to cells and reproducibility across experiments is influenced by the reagent used, and optimization of transfection protocol.
+The goal in any transfection experiment is high transfection efficiency, meaning a good expression of the construct with minimal cytotoxicity.
+Achieving minimal stress to cells and reproducibility across experiments is influenced by the reagent used, and optimization of the transfection protocol.
 When transfecting DNA or RNA, the quality and purity of nucleic acid also has an influence on transfection efficiency.
 Also, a low passage number of cell line allow cells to be more amenable to uptake the transfection complex with cargo nucleic acid.
 There is no single method which can be reproduced across cell types and experiments.
 Each individual transfection must be optimized.
 However, cell line specific transfection kits with optimized transfection protocols are available from Altogen Biosystems.